hirrolot/poica/README.md

 #### Error handling
 Error handling in C is usually inconsistent, error-prone, and even somewhat cryptic.
 However, a sum type can represent either a successful or a failure value, and pattern matching can be used to handle an error.

-Let's first define a wrapper around the [`socket`] syscall.
-Here are the sum types:
+Let's define a wrapper around the [`socket`] syscall to understand the differences:

 [`socket`]: https://man7.org/linux/man-pages/man2/socket.2.html